What is it?

 - It gives staff feedback on how to improve your accessibility

-Although Blackboard Ally is not a solution for all accessibility issues (see Writing Accessible Technical Content), it gives an indication of how accessible your content is and what changes can be made to improve this.
+Although Ally is not a solution for all accessibility issues (see Writing Accessible Technical Content), you can use it as an indication of how accessible your content is and what changes can be made to improve this.
 Remember: only staff can see the accessibility scores, and this is to be used to help address key accessibility issues with course content.

 How might I use it?